-dies dino If YES, • List veterinarian(s) responsible for examinations and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian).
-Provide written documentation of the protocols utilized for pre-race veterinary examination, signed by Veterinarian in Charge (VIC).
-Provide written documentation of the protocols detailing lines of communication and procedures enlisted between the examining veterinarian and the stewards when the examining veterinarian determines a horse is unsuitable to participate. • Does your examining veterinarian utilize the InCompass Pre-Race Examination module to collect and share examination data on all horses subjected to pre-race examination?
-If NO, • Explain why all horses are not subject to a pre-race examination by a Official or Association Veterinarian and describe any other measures taken to examine horses pre-race and provide Plans for future pre-race examination programs.
-3. Are all racehorses subject to post-race observation by an Official or Association Veterinarian? ☐ Yes ☐ No If YES, • List Veterinarian(s) in Charge (VIC) of observing horses following each race and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian).
-Provide written documentation of protocols involved in post-race veterinary observation, signed by Veterinarian in Charge (VIC).
+- List veterinarian(s) responsible for examinations and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian). - Provide written documentation of the protocols utilized for pre-race veterinary examination, signed by Veterinarian in Charge (VIC). - Provide written documentation of the protocols detailing lines of communication and procedures enlisted between the examining veterinarian and the stewards when the examining veterinarian determines a horse is unsuitable to participate. - Does your examining veterinarian utilize the InCompass Pre-Race Examination module to collect and share examination data on all horses subjected to pre-race examination?

+- Explain why all horses are not subject to a pre-race examination by a Official or Association Veterinarian and describe any other measures taken to examine horses pre-race and provide Plans for future pre-race examination programs. - Describe your efforts in advocating for adoption of pre-race examination protocols.

+3. Are all racehorses subject to post-race observation by an Official or Association Veterinarian?

-• Provide written explanation of follow-up involved with horses observed to potentially have an injury and/or other medical condition, signed by Veterinarian in Charge (VIC).
+- List Veterinarian(s) in Charge (VIC) of observing horses following each race and indicate veterinarian's job title (Official Veterinarian, Association Veterinarian). - Provide written documentation of protocols involved in post-race veterinary observation, signed by Veterinarian in Charge (VIC). - Provide written explanation of follow-up involved with horses observed to potentially have an injury and/or other medical condition, signed by Veterinarian in Charge (VIC).